brentvollebregt/nitratine.net/posts/skip-video-bookmarklet/post.md

 <a href="javascript:videos = document.getElementsByTagName('video'); for (i = 0; i < videos.length; i++) { videos[i].currentTime = videos[i].duration; }">Skip Video</a>

-If you cannot drag this onto the bookmark bar, right click on it and copy the link address.
-Next create a new bookmark and add this as the url.
+If you cannot drag this onto the bookmark bar, right-click on it and copy the link address.
+Next, create a new bookmark and add this as the URL.

 ## The Code
 You don't need to copy this code (*instructions above*); this is simply for curiosity.